Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 Here’s the list you need when only the absolute cream of the science fiction movie crop will do.

-If all our half-dozen subscription plans could guarantee unfettered access to every science fiction movie classic since the dawn of time, we’d have no need for lists like this one.
-But thanks to the willy-nilly whims of streaming deals from one season to the next, you can never be sure which must-watch movie icons like Metropolis or THX-1138 (believe us, we looked) come bundled in with that monthly fee.
+If all our half-dozen subscription plans to streaming services could guarantee unfettered access to every science fiction movie classic since the dawn of time, we’d have no need for lists like this one.
+But thanks to the willy-nilly whims of streaming deals from one season to the next, you can never be sure which must-watch movie icons come bundled in with that monthly fee.

-But for all their greatness, the rest of the classic sci-fi movie library runs deeper and wider than Hogwarts or the galaxy far, far away.
-That’s where we’ve stepped in to round up the cream of the box office crop of all-time greatest science fiction flicks you can actually stream right now — and, most importantly, where to find them.
+That’s why we’ve stepped in to round up the cream of the cinematic crop of all-time greatest science fiction flicks you can actually stream right now — and, most importantly, where to find them.
 We’ll update the roster as some titles fall off and others that we really, really wanted to include here find their way back onto the streaming dial at some point.
 But if you just can't wait to plunge into the film class-worthy deep end of the classic sci-fi movie pool, consider this your handy cheat sheet guide.

 Stanley Kubrick’s genre-defining glimpse inward at humanity and outward toward its most distant awakenings never seems to age.
 Even in an entertainment world overrun with sci-fi films that bear the influence of his 1968 masterpiece, 2001: A Space Odyssey endures with a timeless purity whose epic visuals, man-versus-machine thrills, and search for transcendence all combine for a cinematic history lesson that, incredibly, continually feels present-day fresh from one generation to the next.